 When we ignore things like our desires and wants that are messy and take hard work, we can put our head in the sand.
 We don’t have to do anything about them.
 We can go on like it’s all not happening, until we’re so overtaken with regret and resentment that we just can’t stand it any longer.

 For most, life goes something like wake up, take kids to school, go to work, deal with the kids, sleep.
 Rinse off.
 Repeat.
 Carve out a few minutes of “quality time” on the weekend.

 This probably wasn’t at all what you pictured when you were a kid and you plotted out the way you thought your life would go.
 If it wasn’t bad enough, your sense of humor seems to be on hiatus as well.

 4. You’re living a worried, hand-wringing, fear-based life.

 You’ve allowed the creepy “what ifs” to lurk around and rule your life.
 “What if” you die in that fiery crash?
 Better not buy that motorcycle.
 “What if” you never get famous and make doing your art?
 Better not even bother to sketch anything.
 “What if your spouse doesn’t take the right exit on the freeway?
 You could be LATE!”
 The horror.
 “What if…” “What if…” “What if…”

 It’s exhausting, and it’s a trap.
 Fear and worry tell us that we have control, when we really have zero control.
 That groundlessness is both terrifying and freeing, depending on the amount of joy you’re allowing into your life.
-Right now, it’s downright overwhelming.
+Right now, this sign you’ve lost yourself in your relationship is downright overwhelming.